The Second Moment Phenomenon for Monochromatic Subgraphs: Introduction

 \begin{defn} For an unbalanced graph $H$, define the exponent

 where the minimum is over the set of all proper subgraphs $H_1$ of $H$, for which the denominator is positive. \end{defn}

-It is easy to verify that $\gamma(H)$ is well-defined and positive, for any unbalanced graph $H$ (see Lemma \ref{lm:egamma}).
-When $H$ is unbalanced, the asymptotic distribution of $T(H, G_n)$, where $G_n\sim G(n, p(n))$, undergoes an additional phase-transition, whose location is determined by the exponent $\gamma(H)$.
+It is easy to verify that $\gamma(H)$ is well-defined and positive, for any unbalanced graph $H$ (see Lemma \ref{lm:egamma}).\footnote{Even though, for our results, we only need to define $\gamma(H)$ for unbalanced graphs, it is natural to wonder what happens to the quantity in the RHS of \eqref{eq:expp} for balanced graphs.
+We show in Lemma \ref{lm:egamma}, for $H$ balanced, but not strictly balanced, $\gamma(H)$ as in \eqref{eq:expp}, is well-defined and equals to $\frac{1}{m(H)}$.
+On the other hand, if $H$ is strictly balanced, there are cases where the RHS of \eqref{eq:expp} is finite, and there are cases where it is undefined. } When $H$ is unbalanced, the asymptotic distribution of $T(H, G_n)$, where $G_n\sim G(n, p(n))$, undergoes an additional phase-transition, whose location is determined by the exponent $\gamma(H)$.

 \begin{thm}(Unbalanced Graphs) Let $H$ be a simple connected unbalanced graph, and $G_n\sim G(n,p)$ be the Erd\H os-R\'enyi random graph, with $p:=p(n) \in (0, 1)$, colored uniformly with $c_n$ colors, such that \eqref{expcopy} holds.
 Then the following cases arise: